El Escondido

 El Escondido (Spanish for "The Hidden One") is a volcano of the Central Ranges of the Colombian Andes in the department of Caldas.
 The volcano is approximately 1700 m high.

-The volcano, a pyroclastic ring, was discovered in the Selva de Florencia National Natural Park in Samaná, in 2013 on the basis of volcanic products of the volcano, different from those of San Diego to the northeast.
+The volcano, a pyroclastic ring, was discovered in the Selva de Florencia National Natural Park in Samaná, in 2013 based on volcanic products of the volcano, different from those of San Diego to the northeast.
 The volcano formed approximately 30,000 years ago.
 The volcano overlies the Early Eocene Florencia Stock.